Where to Stay in Budapest: Best Areas & Hotels

 District 7 is called Erzsébetváros and it is a great place for nightlife and restaurants!
 District 7 can be split into two parts which have slightly different amenities.

-The part of District 7 which is closer to the city center is the Jewish Quarter and nearby areas.
+The part of District 7 which is closer to the city center is the Jewish Quarter.
 It is a fun place to be with many ruin bars, cafes, restaurants and vintage shops.
 You can also find the Great Synagogue here, which is the biggest synagogue in Europe.

-When choosing where to stay in District 7, it is up to whether you want to be close to nightlife or in a more relaxing place.
+When choosing where to stay in District 7, it is up to you whether you want to be close to nightlife or in a quieter place.

 The part of District 7 which is furthest from the city center is close to the City Park and the Széchenyi Thermal Bath, that are great places to relax and recharge.